Sai25Hajime/Simple_Recipe_Organizer/README.md

 ## Simple Recipe Organizer
+This is for the Mobile Computing Project that I did back in Semester 6 of Computer Engineering.

 A simple and efficient recipe organizer app that allows users to easily store, manage, and organize their favorite recipes.
 The app allows users to add, edit, and delete recipes while maintaining a clean and easy-to-use interface.

 ## 📱 Features